bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 babel-udp-port:
-: UDP port for sending and listening for Babel messages.
+: UDP port for sending and listening for Babel packets.
 Default is 6696.
 An implementation MAY choose to expose this parameter as read-only ("ro").
   This is a 16-bit unsigned integer.